arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 ##### Multi-dimensional indexes

-The previously experimental `zkd` index is now stable and has been renamed to `mdi`.
+The previously experimental `zkd` index type is now stable and has been renamed to `mdi`.
 Existing indexes keep the `zkd` type.
 The HTTP API still allows the old name to create new indexes that behave exactly like `mdi` indexes but this is discouraged.
 The `zkd` alias may get removed in a future version.